|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Ethics...
 Exoploring Privacy and Confidentiality: Gray Areas

-The correct answer is A (and that should be circled in your answer book), say "hello" to the client and continue walking.
+The correct answer is A, say "hello" to the client and continue walking.
 Did you come up with something different?
 Well, here is my thinking...This one involves a judgment call.

 C, act as if you do not see the client, could be a correct answer if the therapist and client have previously discussed what to do if this situation should arise.
 However, this previous agreement was not indicated in the question.